wigginst/www-1/docs/source/SetUpHadoop.rst

     sudo apt-get install vim
     vim ~/.bashrc

-Add the the following lines to the end of the
+Add the the following lines to the end of the code:

 .. code-block:: bash